Juxn89/ReactJs-Pro/README.md

 Workbox is a tool tha Google bought and now soports.
 That allows powerfull, fast, and easy configurations for the management of our PWAs.

 ### Content
-- Dectec if the application is online or offline.
+- Detec if the application is online or offline.
 - Workbox.
   - Wizar.
   - Strategies.